 History and Functionality of the Bretton Woods Agreement

 As mentioned above, 44 allied nations met in Bretton Woods, NH in 1944 for the United Nations Monetary and Financial Conference.
-At that time, the world economy was failing, and the allied nations sought to meet to discuss and find a solution for the prevailing issues that plagued currency exchange.
-The summit was also looking for policies and regulations that would maximize the potential benefits and profit that could be derived from the global trading system.
-What transpired at the conference were the Bretton Woods Agreement and the Bretton Woods System.
+At that time, the world economy was very shaky, and the allied nations sought to meet to discuss and find a solution for the prevailing issues that plagued currency exchange.
+The summit was also looking for policies and regulations that would maximize the potential benefits and profits that could be derived from the global trading system.
+What resulted from the conference were the Bretton Woods Agreement and the Bretton Woods System.

 The Bretton Woods System is a set of unified rules and policies that provided the framework necessary to create fixed international currency exchange rates.
 Essentially, the agreement called for the newly created IMF to determine the fixed rate of exchange for currencies around the world.
 Every represented country assumed the responsibility of upholding the exchange rate, with incredibly narrow margins above and below.
 Countries struggling to stay within the window of the fixed exchange rate could petition the IMF for a rate adjustment, which all allied countries would then be responsible for following.

 The system was depended on and was used heavily until the beginning of the 1970s.

 Backing currency by the gold standard started to become a serious problem throughout the late 1960s.
 By 1971, the issue was so bad that US President Richard Nixon gave notification that the ability to convert the dollar to gold was being suspended “temporarily.”
 The move was inevitably the final straw for the system and the agreement that outlined it.

 Still, there were several attempts by representatives, financial leaders, and governmental bodies to revive the system and keep the currency exchange rate fixed.
 However, by 1973, nearly all major currencies had begun to float relatively toward one another, and the entire system eventually collapsed.